 - Roasted chickpeas

 - Add all the hummus ingredients to a blender and mix at high speed.
 Add a spoonful of water at a time to achieve desired consistency.
 Add more ingredients to taste if necessary.

 - Remove the venison from the packaging, pat dry with a paper towel.
 Rub the venison in the garam masala spice mix, set aside to rest.

 - Heat 1tbsp oil/butter in a wide dish pan.
 Fry half an onion (finely sliced) for 10-15 seconds.

-- Turn up the heat to high and add the venison and sear until browned.
+- Turn up the heat to high, add the venison and sear until browned.
 Splash with the marsala wine and a sprinkle of salt.

-- Once the wine has glazed the venison, add a cube of butter and toss the venison until combined and remove from the heat and rest briefly.
+- Once the wine has glazed the venison, add a cube of butter and toss the venison until combined.
+Remove from the heat and rest briefly.

 - Spoon the hummus into a shallow bowl, making a shallow well in the middle.
 Spoon the venison into the well and then sprinkle with a little lemon juice, fresh parsley and toasted pistachio.
 Add a little baba ganoush, pickled radishes or other handy tasty toppings on top and serve immediately.